-All GRIDS share the concept of shifting an embellishment across different partials of a rhythm or rudiment.
+All GRIDS share the concept of shifting one or more embellishment across different partials of a rhythm or rudiment.
 There are thousands of formulas and combinations utilizing this concept that help supplement drummers seeking to develop accuracy, fluidity, and rhythmic comprehension.

-A basic 4-2-1 grid could implement single stroke sixteenth notes with a shifting accent:
+A 4-2-1 duplet grid could implement single stroke sixteenth notes with a shifting accent as the moving pattern:

 3. ) Repeat step 2.

 5. ) Repeat step 4.

 Another approach to the grid is to apply a moving pattern with two or more consecutive embellishments.

 To determine if the moving pattern’s embellishments are consecutive, look at the beginning of each variation of the sequence.
 If all the measures within each variation place the embellishments on the same partials, then the embellishments are not consecutive.

 If, however, the first measure differs from the following measures within any of the variations, then this should be a dead give away that the moving pattern’s embellishments are consecutive.